 PREVIOUSLY: performance and reliability

-In the first part of our series on Fibre Channel and iSCSI storage area networks (SANs) for SMBs, we discussed the reliability
+In the first part of our series on Fibre Channel and iSCSI storage area networks (SANs) for SMBs, we discussed the reliability and performance of each.
+In this part, we will discuss the cost and scalability considerations to help you decide which one is best for you.

 When all out performance isn't required, ISCSI clearly has a leg up when it comes to holding down cost. iSCSI leverages the knowledgebase of existing IP network administrators, possibly reducing the staff required to support the storage infrastructure. iSCSI also offers the opportunity to reduce the cable count in low I/O situations by routing storage and general IP over the same NIC port.